514: No Such Thing As A Computer Tower

 All over your clothes.
 It probably doesn't do your...

-Well, weirdly, if you wear like a string vest, that's just holes, but actually, it's supposed to be very warm because it traps the air.
+Well, weirdly, if you wear like a string vest that's just holes but actually it's supposed to be very warm because it traps the air

 And this went in and out of fashion throughout the 1600s and 1700s, masks, but masks that cover your whole face.
 And they'd often have a little bead sewn into them where your mouth was.

-So the way you held them on was by keeping the bead for your teeth.
-You bit them on, which added apparently an extra air of mystery because you couldn't speak.
+You bit them on, which added, apparently, an extra air of mystery because you couldn't speak.
+So you were immediately.

-that was a very sexy way of speaking in those days.
+that was a very sexy way of speaking in those days

+Oh yeah.
 I think I've seen them.
-I might be wrong.

-Well, it was for sun protection a lot of the time and initially, but then it became a fashion which was unrelated to sun protection and it was to have this air of virtue
+Well it was for sun protection a lot of the time and initially, but then it became a fashion which was unrelated to sun protection and it was to have this air of virtue or high quality, high breeding.

-or high quality, high breeding.
 But would you have your boobs out at the same time?
-Oh yeah, yeah, naked from the neck down.
+Oh yeah yeah, naked from the neck down.
+Oh but you're unrecognisable.

 Well no but you might you might do, you know, because most people are recognisable by their faces and not by their boobs.

-You're all like Sally over there.
+You're like Sally over there.

 What is that story?
 I'm going to really butcher it.
 Can you tell it, Andy?
 It's really good.